What is Lyme disease?

 - The bacteria can remain localised at the site of the bite and cause a localised skin infection.

 - The bacteria may disseminate via the blood and lymphatic system to other organs and cause a multisystem inflammatory disease.

-The disease can basically be divided into 3 stages according to the extent of infection.
+The disease can be divided into three stages according to the extent of the infection.

 |Localised Lyme disease

 Erythema migrans, a red expanding patch of skin, is the most typical sign of Lyme disease and is present in 70–80% of cases.
 It usually appears 7–14 days (range 3–33 days) after the infected tick bite.
 It starts at the site of the tick bite as a red papule or macule that gradually expands.
 The size of the rash can reach several dozens of centimetres in diameter.
 A central spot surrounded by clear skin that is in turn ringed by an expanding red rash (like a bull's-eye) is the most typical appearance.
 Erythema migrans may also present as a uniform erythematous patch or red patch with central hardening and blistering.
 The redness can vary from pink to very intensive purple.